Developer contributions, also known as ‘S106 contributions’, are paid by developers to mitigate the impact of new housing.

-What difference do they make?
-Every ward in Cambridge benefits from new or improved facilities funded from S106 contributions.
-These include community meeting rooms, play areas, open spaces, sports centres, and public art.
+Every ward in Cambridge has benefitted from S106-funded new or improved facilities, including community meeting rooms, play areas, open spaces, sports facilities, and public art.

-- Find out more about changes to S106 funding
+- Find out more about our S106 funding rounds.